 - The Horror Hosts of EC Comics were big on this.
 EC artist Graham "Ghastly" Ingels was particularly fond of them, as is his Spiritual Successor Berni Wrightson.

 - The Brood from the X-Men comics.
-Not surprising, since they were expys for the Alien xenomorphs.
+Not surprising, since they're expys for the Alien xenomorphs.

-- Quite common with the Sith in Star Wars: Legacy.
+- Quite common with the Sith in Legacy.
 Protagonist Cade will get this too at the times he's leaning more towards the dark.

 - The title monsters in the Alien series often had mucus dripping from their teeth/mouths.